At home in Rozemaai

 budget approx. 24.000.000 euro excl. vat and fees

-timing competition 2020
+timing competition 2020 | completion 2026

-status design
+status tender

 project code 0170ROZ

-135 SOCIAL DWELLINGS, 29 AFFORDABLE DWELLINGS, DAY CARE, COMMERCIAL AND PUBLIC SPACES | OPEN COMPETITION ORGANISED BY THE CLIENT, 1ST PLACE
+137 SOCIAL DWELLINGS, 29 AFFORDABLE DWELLINGS, DAY CARE, DISTRICT OFFICE, AND MULTIPURPOSE SPACE | OPEN COMPETITION ORGANISED BY THE CLIENT, 1ST PLACE

 The main contradiction in social housing today is the tension between the necessity for standardization on the one hand and the need for identity on the other.
 Housing blocks, urban spaces, buildings and units should all be the same for financial reasons and all be different for socio-cultural reasons.
 Therefore we have chosen to explicitly use this ambiguity in the urban scheme, the building typologies and the architecture of our proposal.